sharowyeh/formant-pitch-playground/README.md

 # rubberband dependencies(for windoiws env) #
 For windows env, rubberband must be rebuild with 3rd party FFT for better performence results

-UPDATE: using vcpkg to compiling rubberband with its dependencies in meson
+UPDATE: using vcpkg to compiling rubberband with its dependencies in meson, DO NOT use rubberband-library visual studio project

 - git pull vcpkg source from github
-- add PATH with C:\path\to\vcpkg\vcpkg.exe
+- add PATH with C:\path\to\vcpkg\vcpkg.exe (for cli/script usage)
+- add VCPKG_ROOT with C:\path\to\vcpkg (for visual studio/cmake project dependency)
 - install pkgconf in vcpkg, `>vcpkg install --triplet x64-windows pkgconf`
 - meson.build add `project`'s `default options` with `'pkg_config_path=/path/to/vcpkg/installed/x64-windows/lib/pkgconfig'`
 - set PKG_CONFIG=C:\path\to\vcpkg\installed\x64-windows\tools\pkgconf\pkgconf.exe